neanadelrio/lets-shop-api-capstone/README.md

 * JavaScript
 * jQuery

-The app uses AJAX JSON calls to the <a href="https://maps.googleapis.com/maps">Google Maps</a>Open Platform API to return Store Location results.
+The app uses AJAX JSON calls to the <a href="https://maps.googleapis.com/maps">Google Maps</a>Open Platform API to return location suggestions in the input box.
 The app uses AJAX JSON calls to the <a href="https://api.openweathermap.org/data">Weather</a>Open Platform API to return Current Weather results.
+The app uses AJAX JSON calls to the <a href="https://api.foursquare.com/v2/venues/explore">Foursquare</a>Open Platform API to return store suggestions near the location input.

 ## Responsive